bwdil/zeroize-expose/README.md

  - Heap reallocation when using `Vec` and `String`
  - Borrowers of a reference making copies of data

-The `zeroize` crate only guarantees that *"subsequent reads result in zeroized values"*, but it has no way of zeroing secrets that are either deliberately or inadvertently leaked.
+The `zeroize` crate only guarantees that *"subsequent reads result in zeroized values"*, but it has no way of zeroing secrets that are either deliberately or inadvertently exposed.

 The potential for exposure is not limited to `String` type, but can also apply to a `Vec`.

 ## Intent
 Create awareness around securely managing secrets and the potential for exposure even when relying on the use of `zeroize`

-This project was inspired by the `memory-testing` crate in the bitwarden [sdk](https://github.com/bitwarden/sdk/).
+This project was inspired by the `memory-testing` crate in the bitwarden [sdk](https://github.com/bitwarden/sdk/) and demonstrates the ease at which one can undermine zeroing.

 ## Usage
 ./zeroize-test expose